stephenlagree/postoak/_posts/2020-12-29-scalable_nearest_neighbors_with_docker.md

     ADD example.py /
     CMD [ "python3.7", "example.py" ]

-The `example.py` used on the last line of the Dockerfile was made from the python code from ScaNN's <a href="https://github.com/google-research/google-research/blob/master/scann/docs/example.ipynb">example Jupiter script</a>, in order to test it out.
+The `example.py` used on the last line of the Dockerfile was made from the python code from ScaNN's <a href="https://github.com/google-research/google-research/blob/master/scann/docs/example.ipynb">example Jupyter script</a>, in order to test it out.

 You can download the files in this step <a href="https://github.com/stephenlagree/scann-dockerfile">here.</a>
 <h3>2.
 Build your docker image</h3>